Komsomolsky, Chukotka Autonomous Okrug

-Komsomolsky (Комсомо́льский) is an inhabited locality (an urban-type settlement) in Chaunsky District of Chukotka Autonomous Okrug, Russia, located about 100 km south-west of Pevek, the administrative centre of the district.
+Komsomolsky (Комсомо́льский) is an Uninhabited locality (an urban-type settlement) in Chaunsky District of Chukotka Autonomous Okrug, Russia, located about 100 km south-west of Pevek, the administrative centre of the district.
 Population: According to an environmental impact report produced for the Kupol Gold Project, by 2005 the population had fallen further to just 508.

 Geography

 Komsomolsky is located at the base of the Ichuvuveyem Hills, on the banks of the Ichuveyem River.
 The river's name is from the Chukchi for "river with rich pastures", an increasingly ironic derivation considering that the main economic driver in the area is now gold mining which is destroying the reindeer's pastures.

 History

 Soviet Period

-Komsomolsky is one of a number of inhabited localities of varying size throughout the former Soviet Union named after the Komsomol, the Soviet youth movement.
+Komsomolsky first started as the "Sredniy Ichuveem" section of the Krasnoarmeyskiy mine, the Komsomolsky gold mine was established here on June 26th, 1959.
+It is one of a number of inhabited localities of varying size throughout the former Soviet Union named after the Komsomol, the Soviet youth movement.
 Indeed, it was members of the Komsomol who were the first settlers in the area, who all volunteered, at least initially, to come to Chukotka to start mining when the settlement was founded in 1959 or were prisoners or deportees without the right to leave, and the mine soon became one of the largest in the country.
 Barely thirty years later, it was decided that it was no longer economically viable and the settlement was mostly depopulated by 1998.
 Though the number of people in the settlement has shrunk considerably, there is still a population, with most of the remaining populous employees of the Chukotka Industrial Co-operative, or part of Quasar, the other gold mining enterprise in the area.
 As of 2009, however, Komsomolsky is included in the list of settlements currently in the process of being liquidated.